 Brandy is a spirit that’s a little bit like a rum, a little bit like a liqueur, and a little bit like a dessert.
 A lot of factors come into play when producing this multi-dimensionally flavored drink – that’s why it can be so confusing when trying to describe what it tastes like.
-If you’re finding yourself in that same boat of confusion, this article will tell you everything you need to know about what exactly brandy tastes like.

 What is Brandy?

 Brandy is an alcoholic beverage made from distilled wine.
 It’s purified in pot stills through batch distillation, and the final product usually contains 35-60% alcohol by volume (ABV).
 The name brandy comes from the Dutch word ‘brandewijn,” which means ‘burnt wine” and refers to heat applied to the wine during the distillation process.